Data Science and Machine Learning in Finance ACCFIN5246

 Assessment

-1. Quiz (10%) The quiz will be accessible to start within a 24 hours window, and once started the allowed time to complete is 60 minutes.
-This is an individual assessment and only one attempt is allowed.
-The quiz comprises 10 multiple-choice questions covering course contents during the first four weeks including methodological learning outcomes, key facts and statistics arising from the numerical and empirical exercises.
+1. Quiz (15%) - This is an individual assessment including multiple-choice questions and covering course contents during the first four weeks including methodological learning outcomes, key facts and statistics and empirical exercises.

-2. Individual Assignment (30%) includes a problem sheet requiring methodological derivations, numerical computations followed by interpretation of results.
+2. Individual Assignment 1 (35%) - This is an individual assessment including a problem sheet requiring methodological derivations, and numerical computations followed by interpretation of results.

 Main Assessment In: April/May